insideclojure/insideclojure.github.io/_posts/2015-01-27-clojure-tips-contains.md

 3
 {% endhighlight %}

 Each element (3, 4, 5) is invoked on the predicate (in this case, a set acting as a function).
-If none matches nil (a falsey value) is returned.
+If none matches, nil (a falsey value) is returned.
 If one does match, checking stops and the matched value is returned (a truthy value).

-If you find the falsey/truthy values of nil and 3 results to be disturbing, the `boolean` function can be wrapped around it to return false/true instead.
+If you find the falsey/truthy values of nil (falsey) and 3 (truthy) results to be different than what you want, the `boolean` function can be wrapped around it to return false/true instead.

-For all the myriad things that Clojure does stunningly right with collections, this is one of the most common and most non-obvious because it leverages several Clojure features in a surprising way (collections as functions, literal sets, and truthy/falsey values).
+I am the first to admit that using `some` is non-obvious because it leverages several Clojure features in a surprising way for a newcomer (collections as functions, literal sets, and truthy/falsey values).

 But!
 Note that `some` breaks if you happen to want to know whether a collection contains a falsey value (`false` or `nil`).
 In those cases, you will get back a falsey value regardless.